kashisharma04/My_Calculator/README.md

 # My_Calculator
-A simple calculator using HTML , CSS , Javascript
+A calculator using HTML , CSS , Javascript